t-mart/qb/README.md

 # sb

-`sb` is a CLI for managing qBittorrent instances via their web UIs.
-It is handy for bulk operations, especially those that need to be coordinated across multiple instances.
+`sb` is a CLI application for managing seedboxes.
+At least, my seedboxes and my setup.
+Some consideration has been given to making it more generally useful, but no guarantees.

 ## Installation